 A black bear mother and her cub (file photo)

-WEST PALM BEACH, Florida (AP) - Wildlife officials have approved a plan to remove the Florida black bear from the state's threatened species list.
+WEST PALM BEACH, Florida (AP) - Wildlife officials are taking up a vote on whether to remove the Florida black bear from the state's threatened species list.

-The Fish and Wildlife Conservation Commission ended the decades-old protections for the bears at their meeting in Palm Beach Gardens on Wednesday.
+The Fish and Wildlife Conservation Commission is considering the change to the decades-old protections for the bears at their meeting in Palm Beach Gardens on Wednesday.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)